 This tier groups the modules that must not depend from other modules besides the standard library.
 These modules implement some features that are exported through other xoutil modules.
 These module are never documented, but their re-exported features are documented elsewhere.
-For instance, xoutil.type.UnsetType is actually implemented in xoutil.values.

-Also the exported module xoutil.compat is this tier.
+Also the exported module xoutil.eight is this tier.